 After you pay the 30 pesos entrance fee, It’s a short ten-minute hike to the summit of Casino Peak to where you’ll be welcomed with panoramic views of nearby rolling hills and pristine coastline below.

 Along the trail, you’ll likely see some goats grazing in the long grass and when you reach the plateau at the top, there is a crop field with many rows of cabbages which I later found out belonged to the landowners.

 You may think you have arrived at the top when you reach this point of the trek and I also thought the same because the trail isn’t clearly marked.
 However, continue navigating your way around the rocky outcrop on the right-hand side and you’ll find the path to the Casino Peak summit.

 The last section of the hike is a bit of a scramble up the rocks where we had to get our hands dirty but it was all worth it when we reached the summit of Casino Peak!
 I must admit, I have never seen a viewpoint quite like the one from Casino Peak and I highly recommend adding it to your list of South Cebu tourist spots to see!

-There is a narrow ridge along the top of Casino Peak that you can walk across but do so at your own risk.
-It’s quite a big drop if you were to accidentally slip up.
+There is a narrow ridge along the top of Casino Peak that you can walk across but do so at your own risk and please watch your step.

 Binalayan Falls, also referred to as Binalayan Hidden Falls, is one of the best Cebu waterfalls and I highly recommend adding it to your South Cebu tourist spots list!

 Binalayan Falls is located in Samboan in South Cebu.
 From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Binalayan Falls.